cds-snc/notification-api/README.md

 ## Deployment Workflow

-The Docker image generated and used in local development with `ci/Dockerfile.local`, builds with the Python packages given by `requirements.txt`.
-This ensures that the local image is built with the same dependencies used in the deployed environments.

-The Docker images generated from `ci/Dockerfile` and `ci/Dockerfile.local` are built with the Python packages specified in `requirements.txt`.
-The former is used when deploying with Github actions, and using the same requirements file in the latter ensures that the local build mirrors the deployment build.  `ci/Dockerfile.local` can also be used to update dependencies as described in [Update Requirements](#update-requirements).

-### Update requirements
+### Update Dependencies

-Updating `requirements.txt` is done by first building locally, using `requirements-app.txt`, which contains all top-level dependencies.
+Updating dependencies for the `notification_api` is done by ensuring [Poetry](https://python-poetry.org/) is installed, then running a simple command while within the root of `notification_api`.
+The `pyroject.toml` file contains all top-level dependencies, and Poetry manages everything else.
 The full process to upgrade is as follows:

-1. In `ci/Dockerfile.local`, replace all instances of `requirements.txt` with `requirements-app.txt`.
-2. Build the notification_api Docker image using the docker-compose command given in [Local Development](#local-development).
-3. Run `docker run --rm -i notification_api pip freeze > requirements.txt`.
-4. Assuming all unit tests are passing, note any top level dependency updates.
-Update requirements-app.txt to make their minimum version equal to the version actually installed according to requirements.txt.
-5. Restore Dockerfile.local to use requirements.txt.
-(Undo step 1.)
+1. From the root directory, and with Poetry 1.7 installed, run `poetry update`
+2. Run all unit tests with `docker compose -f ci/docker-compose-test.yml up`
+4. Deploy the code and ensure all regressions pass

 ## Creating a PR